 - Please arrive at least 15 minutes early prior to your appointment

-- REMEMBER: Ask for vaccine administration document for the health center
+- REMEMBER: Ask for a vaccine administration document for the health center

 Cervical Cancer Screening (Pap Smears)